nonplayer/hammercrawl/Core_Rules.md

 ## THE TOOLS OF HAMMERCRAWL!

+### The Core Role-Playing Game System

+HAMMERCRAWL! is primarily intended to be used with "OSR" role-playing games - that is, modern games that are remakes, retroclones, or otherwise tributes to the "old school" expectations of early (1970s-1980s) official variants of Dungeons and Dragons.
+This means the classic spread of six broad ability scores, five weird saving throws, a very small assortment of character classes (including "race as class" options popular at those times), and a whole mess of seemingly unfair and totally deadly traps.

+While this method is definitely aimed at OSR games, they aren't a hard requirement.
+Really, all you need is a "hardcore" style of dungeon crawl with maximum randomization built into as many aspects of its play structure.
+There are other games out there that do this, but usually it is the OSR catalog that does it best.

+The *most* compatible games are those with built-in randomization of treasure, encounters, reactions, and more.
+For me, systems with treasure tables go to the top of the list of options, putting those derived from either B/X, BECMI, or AD&D as my primary candidates.
+This is because for me, the complete randomization of treasure is a crucial part of the experience, and thus systems that only give loose guidelines and expect the DM to do all the work of treasure assignment don't fit the bill.

+#### A Note on Treasure Tables

+Please be careful when using pre-published treasure table randomizers!
+While B/X and BECMI use the same basic alphabetized tables, they are deceptively similar to AD&D, which also uses an alphabetized table.
+However, the latter's table options are completely different than those of the former, with drastically rearranged values. **Do not** use AD&D treasure table generators with B/X and BECMI, and vice-versa!
+I learned this the hard (but very hilarious) way in a demo game once, and while the results were quite fun, the game took a completely different turn at that point.

+### The Randomizers

 This method focuses entirely on spontaneous, random play, and as such you're going to need a buttload of Random Generator tools.
-A good number of these are linked also [the Readme file](./README.md) and the system-specific sub-files.
+A good number of these are linked in [the base Readme file](./README.md) as well as the system-specific sub-files therein.

-### The Dungeon Generators
+### The Dungeon

 To generate Dungeon rooms, I initially used a set of Dungeonmorph dice and their matching blue-and-white cards (the latter kept into handy dry-erase sleeves).
 They even come with little symbols and a handy key to them, for adding more spontaneous dungeon features on the fly.